jmagman/flutter-wiki/Issue-hygiene.md

 ### Issues are not always the best venue for discussions

-Discussions within an issue should remain on-topic.
-Sometimes, certain parts of a discussion may be best suited to happen over chat, in Discourse, and/or in collaborative editing tool, like Google docs.
+Discussions within an issue should remain focused on the topic, specifically about what the filed issue is and how to solve it.
+Broader discussions are best suited to happen on Discord or in design docs using Google Docs (see [[Chat]]).
 This is because GitHub hides comments, doesn't have threading, notifications get lost in the swamp of other GitHub e-mails, etc.

 If you move to another tool for part of the discussion, remember to add a summary of the discussion and document any decisions that took place.
 This allows people following the issue to keep updated and continue to participate.

+Issues are never an appropriate venue for asking for help with your code.
+Issues are also not a good venue for discussing project direction.

 ### Comments providing workarounds